BINARY-TECH001/BINARY-TECH001/README.md

 Software Engineer | Fullstack Developer
 ---------------------------------------

-I'm a skilled software developer with experience in Javascript/Typesript and expertise in frameworks like React, Node.js and Express.js.
+I'm a skilled software developer with experience in Javascript/Typesript and expertise in frameworks like NextJS, ReactJS, Node.js and Express.js.
 I'm a quick learner and collaborate closely with clients to create efficient, scalable, user-friendly solutions that solve real-world problems.
 I love being part of a solution driven tech community.
 I love to teach others about web development and I've made a lot of projects with multiple web technologies.

 * 🌍  I'm based in Oyo.
 * 🖥️  See my portfolio at [Mubarak\_Portfolio](http://mubarakcancode.vercel.app)